+Cloud architect education requirements include earning a certificate, a bachelor’s in cloud computing, or a master’s degree.
 Cloud computing has changed technology for the better.
 For one thing, it’s made life easier for business owners, healthcare providers, nonprofit organizers, and more.
 Thanks to the cloud, people can share documents securely and easily, eliminate duplicates and reduce miscommunication, and generally run things more quickly.
 Plus, the cloud has opened up more jobs in the IT field.
-Now that so many enterprises and organizations use the cloud for their day to day work, a lot more people want to know how to become a cloud architect.
+Now that so many enterprises and organizations use the cloud for their day-to-day work, a lot more people want to know how to become cloud architects.

 If you have a talent for programming, a flair for numbers, and a passion for keeping systems secure, then cloud architecture may be the career for you.
 There are a lot of questions that come with getting started, though, especially since cloud architecture is a relatively new career option.
 Below are some of the most frequently asked questions about how to become a cloud architect.
 Take a look at these questions to see how you might get started in the field.